 ASCape (Dorset Council area)

-ASCape is a group in Dorchester for young people of 0-18 years and the parents of all children who struggle with autism and social anxiety.
+ASCape is a group in Bridport for young people of 0-18 years and the parents of all children who struggle with autism and social anxiety.
 The group facilitates peer support for parents and carers.

 Divas and Dudes (Dorset Council area)